 The flowers are too tiny with whitish green colors.
 These emerge from the stem near the leaf axils and grow as dense clusters.
 The round-shaped fruit is also green in color which contains one seed.

 The leaves are nearly oval in shape with tiny white hairs all over.

-The plant is native in the Indian subcontinent including Sri Lanka.
-It is also found in parts of Africa, Australia, and southeast Asia.
+The plant is native in the Indian subcontinent including in Sri Lanka.
+It is also found in parts of Africa, Australia, and Southeast Asia.
 Usually considered as a weed since it grows widely in the fields and open areas.

 It grows very well in the plains having a tropical climate.

 Disclaimer: These are only general information, not medical advice.

 Cheroola is also one among the Dasapushpas (the ten flowers).